Sewage Treatment Plant (STP): Process, Working & Installation

 3. Achieving Self-Sufficiency

-The implementation of STPs allows housing societies to achieve self-sufficiency in waste management.
+The implementation of sewage treatment plants allows housing societies to achieve self-sufficiency in waste management.
 This self-sufficiency offers several advantages:

 • Reduced Dependency: Housing societies become less dependent on external sewage systems, ensuring reliable waste management even during external infrastructure failures.